emre-ergun/mdbook-rust/src/core-concepts/traits.md

     }
 }

-// no need to implement the paint function because of default implementaion
+// no need to implement the paint function because of default implementation
 // in the trait
 impl Paint for Car {}